cbedin/cbedin.github.io/index.md

 ## at uc santa barbara

-at ucsb i have taught foundations of computational linguistcs as a substitute teaching assistant; and have taught language, gender, and sexuality as a teaching assistant. this upcoming academic year i will be teaching an introductory linguistics course as a teaching assistant, and advanced computational linguistics as a teaching assistant.
+at ucsb i have held (or am scheduled to hold) teaching assistantship positions for introductory linguistics; language, gender, and sexuality; articulatory phonetics; foundations of computational linguistics; and advanced computational linguistics.

 ## at uc berkeley